Look no further for your art bucket list

 Mona Lisa, Leonardo da Vinci (c.
 1503)

-To see her with as few other people as possibly, plan to arrive at the Louvre (Rue de Rivoli) 30 minutes before opening and then make a beeline to her after you get through security.
-She’s in the Denon Wing.
-Just follow the signs.
+To see her with as few other people as possible, plan to arrive at the Louvre (Rue de Rivoli) 30 minutes before opening and then make a beeline to her after you get through security.

 Venus de Milo, Alexandros of Antioch (c.
 101 BC)